remydurand61/poker-game/README.md

 This is a simple poker game I made using Python.

-It might bug sometimes in the first preflop round, but I haven't found out the cause yet.
+I started learning Python ten days ago so it's far from perfect, but I'm happy with it.

 Reviews and recommendations are welcomed!